AmritangshuM/AmritangshuM/ReadMe.md

 # 💫 About Me:
 Hi, I'm Amritangshu Mukherjee, an experienced data scientist and technology consultant with a strong background in business analytics and project management.
 I'm currently pursuing my Master of Science in Business Analytics from the McCombs School of Business at UT Austin.<br><br>My professional journey began at ZS, where I spent five years in various roles, from Business Technology Analyst to Consultant in Business Technology Solutions.
-I specialized in strategizing and designing cloud-based technology solutions for Fortune 500 pharma clients, leveraging my expertise in AWS, Python, SQL, and Agile Methodologies.<br><br>In 2022, I took on the role of ESG and Analytics Consultant and Team Leader at Coupa
+I specialized in strategizing and designing cloud-based technology solutions for Fortune 500 pharma clients, leveraging my expertise in AWS, Python, SQL, and Agile Methodologies.<br><br>

 ## 🌐 Socials: